ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/switch_class/readme.md

 So I did what surely nobody in the history of Python has done, and I made a switch class.

+# Features

+1. Allows you to assign breaks to conditions, otherwise will fall through to the end of the switch, evaluating every clause.
+2. Looks prettier than a bunch of elifs.

+Of course, I think Pollock's abstraction is pretty:

 # Example usage

 #### Import the switch_class